haytty/karas/README.md

 [![Coverage Status](https://coveralls.io/repos/github/haytty/karas/badge.svg?branch=master)](https://coveralls.io/github/haytty/karas?branch=master)

 # karas
-Karasarite sites store for CLI
+Karas sites store for CLI
 Manage your karasorite site information.
 Since it can be opened in the specified browser, it can be opened without sharing session information.